jakobzhao/geog571/labs/lab01/readme.md

 Now, the course material on your local computer is updated.

 > If you implement the above two commands in a Mac or Linux system, you might need to add `sudo` before `git` to solve the lack-of-privilege issue.
-For example, `sudo git clone`, `sudo git checkout --force`.
+For example, `sudo git pull`, `sudo git checkout --force`.
 In general, the command `sudo` will assign the superuser privilege to the command line.

-> **Note:** To ensure you are reading the latest version of the lecture or lab handouts, **you need to regularly synchronize the course material, especially so before the beginin of each class.**
+> **Note:** To ensure you are reading the latest version of the lecture or lab handouts, **you need to regularly synchronize the course material, especially so before the beginin of each class.** To do that, please jsut repeat this step to run the command combination `git checkout --force` and `git pull` again.
->

 9\.
 Before we jump to the next section, please: